Denny Rehberg: Montana legislature

-Rehberg was elected then to the Montana State House of Representatives from 1985 to 1991, where he served three terms.
+Rehberg was elected then to the Montana State House of Representatives from 1985 to 1991, where he served three terms for the 88th district.
+He defeated eight term incumbent Harrison Fagg in the Republican primary.
 In the legislature, he considered himself to be a fiscal conservative, and he advocated balancing the state budget without any tax increases.
 He was the only freshman member to serve on the House Appropriations Committee.
+He declined to run for a fourth term to his state legislative seat in 1990.
+He was succeeded by Royal C. Johnson in the State House.

-Lieutenant Governor
+Lieutenant governor

-In July 1991, Rehberg was appointed Lieutenant Governor by Governor Stan Stephens.
+In July 1991, Rehberg was appointed lieutenant governor by Governor Stan Stephens.
 He was subsequently elected to a full term in 1992.

-As Lieutenant Governor, Rehberg sought to bring government back to the local level by traveling to all 56 counties every year.
+As lieutenant governor, Rehberg sought to bring government back to the local level by traveling to all 56 counties every year.
 He chaired the Drought Advisory Committee and the Task Force credited with reforming Worker's Compensation, the Montana Rural Development Council, and several health care initiatives.
-He was succeeded as Lieutenant Governor by fellow Republican Judy Martz.
+Rehberg stepped down from his post to run for U.S. Senate.
+He was succeeded as lieutenant governor by fellow Republican Judy Martz.

 1996 U.S. Senate election

-He ran for a seat in the United States Senate against incumbent Democratic U.S. Senator Max Baucus, but lost, 50%–45%.
+He ran for a seat in the United States Senate against incumbent Democratic U.S. Senator Max Baucus, but lost, 50% to 45%.